superquery-ikala-cc/gcp/lab-10G-vpn-strongswan/tutorial.md

 ### Bottleneck

-On the on-prem-strongswan VM, single thread hardware interrupt (hi) 100%.
+On the on-prem-strongswan VM, single thread hardware interrupt (hi or si) 100%.

 ## Create VPC 1